FactorialCoin/base/README.md

 the PTTP https://github.com/FactorialCoin/PTTP repository
 <br>(zip) https://github.com/FactorialCoin/PTTP/archive/master.zip

-Only the Installer containce the Wallet and Node start example scripts for all available Os's.

 <hr>

 May the FCC and PTTP take you down the rabbithole, say hello to Alice from me!